Performance of Ghanaian players abroad wrap-up: Nuamah scores against PSG, Mensah bags 12th goal of the season as Abagna, Tekpetey, Acheampong score for respective clubs

 Isaac Nuhu featured in Eupen’s 1-0 loss to Charleroi

-Francis Abu climbed off the bench to play in Cercle Brugge 1-0 loss to Antwerp
+Francis Abu climbed off the bench to play in Cercle Brugge's 1-0 loss to Antwerp

 Denis Odoi was in action for Club Brugge in their 2-1 win over Royale Union SG